Jeevithha/productcompanywebsite/README.md

           <h1>About Us</h1>
           <img src="./img/logo.jpg" alt="Building" />
           <div class="contenttext">
-            At Preethi&Design Private Limited ,we believe in making the best and comfortable clothing for all without any drowback.
+            At jeevitha&Design Private Limited ,we believe in making the best and comfortable clothing for all without any drowback.
 Our main motto is to produce good products with best quality at an affordable price.
             <br />